 Filling:

-2/3 C. heavy whipping cream
+2/3 C. heavy whipping cream8 oz. bittersweet chocolate, chopped

 2 T. butter